KyleRobertsIO/Scala_Spark_Quick_Start/README.md

 # Scala Spark Quick Start On Databricks

 The purpose of this page to help new people easily get started using Apache Spark inside the of the Databricks environment.
-The aim is to have you the read not have to spend hours trying to figure out how to get things up and running.
+The aim is to have you the reader not have to spend hours trying to figure out how to get things up and running.

+This document was written during October 2021 for:
+* Databrick Runtime V8.4
+* Scala V2.12
+* Spark V3.1.2

 ---